 Right then I decided that perhaps it would be best to spend some time with people tomorrow and spend less time talking to cows.

-Do you have tips for how to cope with expat loneliness in Switzerland?
+Do you have tips for how to cope with expat loneliness?